You may wish to see an introductory page with a map first.

 Gallarijas are mainly XVIIIth/XIXth century additions to existing buildings as in the case of Verdelin Palace (or of Palazzo d'Aste in Rome).
 During the XIXth century new buildings were designed to include gallarijas.

-Detail of Sousa y Silva Palace, then Admiralty House and now housing The National Museum of Fine Arts
+Detail of Sousa y Silva Palace, then Admiralty House and now housing The National Museum of Fine Arts (you may wish to see the grand staircase of the Palace of Caserta which was built in the same period)

-The palace built by Fra Ramon de Sousa y Silva, a wealthy Portuguese knight, in ca 1760 shows how much the Knights forgot their poverty vows during the XVIIIth century.
+The palace built by Fra Ramon de Sousa y Silva, a wealthy Portuguese knight in ca 1760 shows how much the Knights forgot their poverty vows during the XVIIIth century.
 Many of them built palaces in Valletta and villas in the countryside; their number decreased and the defence of the island was more and more entrusted to mercenary troops.

 When Grand Master Valette decided to build a new town, his engineers verified that groundwater was available in the chosen location.
 Availability of water was critical in case of a long siege.
 Deep wells were excavated to reach the groundwater.